roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-02 ****** byTheTalkMan© Part of me considered just jumping forward and ripping her blouse apart, or just reaching out and groping her mammoth rack.
+Part of me considered just jumping forward and ripping her blouse apart, or just reaching out and groping her mammoth rack.
 But I talked myself out of that quickly.
 That felt over the line.
 That was, like, legit assault.
 I felt shame at even considering it.
 What was I doing?
 What had I been driven to, considering something like that?
 I realized then I had to step back, and really consider what kind of guy I was becoming.

  I fancied myself as being a good person.
 But I was seeing depths of my character I didn't know I had.
 And it scared me.
 I had to take a step back and cool down.